-- 2 tablespoons of butter for the apple mixture
+- 2 tablespoons olive oil or butter

-- 1/4 teaspoon of cinnamon
+- 1/4 teaspoon ground cinnamon

-- 1 teaspoon of vanilla
+- 1 teaspoon vanilla extract

-- 2 eggs
+- 2 large eggs

-- 1 teaspoon of baking soda
+- 1 teaspoon baking soda

-- 2 cups of almond flour
+- 2 cups almond flour

 - In a bowl, blend yogurt, eggs, 1/3 cup of honey, and vanilla together.
-Next, add 3 tablespoons of melted butter and blend well.

 - Add all the dry ingredients (flour, baking soda, and pinch of salt) to the wet mixture, and blend well.